JPLee01/pandas-project/README.md

 * [Matplotlib.pyplot](https://matplotlib.org/tutorials/introductory/pyplot.html) - Used for the manipulation of elements and the creation of certain plots graphs, plots and charts within the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program.
 * [Seaborn](https://seaborn.pydata.org/) - Used for the creation and manipulation of all plots in the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program.
 (Seaborn allows for the extetion of the functionality of Matplotlib).
 * [Sys](https://docs.python.org/3/library/sys.html) - A module more than a library within Python used for the creation and writing of text files in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program.
-* [Pandas Profiling](https://towardsdatascience.com/exploratory-data-analysis-with-pandas-profiling-de3aae2ddff3) - A module more than a library within Python used for the creation of interactive reports as seen in the [Interactive.py]() program.
+* [Pandas Profiling](https://towardsdatascience.com/exploratory-data-analysis-with-pandas-profiling-de3aae2ddff3) - A module more than a library within Python used for the creation of interactive reports through ProfileReport as seen in the [Interactive.py](https://github.com/JPLee01/pandas-project/blob/master/Interactive.py) program.

 ## 8 Python Programs and Results Explained
 ------------------------------------------------------------------------------------------------